ricardoquesada/bluepad32/docs/supported_gamepads.md

 In general, any Bluetooth Classic (not BLE) controller that supports HID is supported, or should be easy to support it.

+BLE controllers are supported, but this is an experimental feature as of Bluepad32 v3.6

 There many *generic* Bluetooth controllers that sometimes are offered as gifts in conferences.
 Usually these *generic* Bluetooth controllers have different connection modes.
 Use the HID one.

 - Select Button + X + Right trigger to enter into Gamepad mode